 BUILDING: See Structure.
 For the purpose of this Code, the terms building and structure shall be interchangeable.

 CODE OFFICIAL: Means the Director of Community Development, charged with the administration and enforcement of this Code and all associated ordinances.
-For the purpose of this ordinance, reference to the term Code Official shall also designate the Code Enforcement Officer, a Community Development Inspector, a Plan Examiner, the Building Division Supervisor or other designee as having the same authority identified.
+For the purpose of this ordinance, reference to the term Code Official shall also designate the Assistant Director of Community Development, the Code Enforcement Supervisor, the Code Enforcement Officer, a Community Development Inspector, or other designee as having the same authority identified.

 CODE STANDARDS: Means those Code issues which apply to all structures but are not used with the inspection process to determine an annual grade for a rental site.
 See: Inspection Issues.

 DWELLING: Shall mean any enclosed space which is wholly or partly used or intended to be used rented, leased, let or hired out to be occupied, or that are occupied for living purposes.

 DWELLING UNIT, ABANDONED: A dwelling unit which is unoccupied for at least a ninety (90) day period.
 An abandoned dwelling unit may also be classified as an attractive nuisance.
 However, just because a unit cannot be rented or the home sold would not in itself create an abandoned dwelling unit.